 Penalty for breach of local rules: Stroke-play 2 shots, Match-play loss of hole.

-If in the process of playing a hole, players must cease play immediately, mark the position of their ball and leave the course.
+Players must cease play immediately, mark the position of their ball and leave the course.

 If players are between holes they shall not start the next hole.

-Players must resume play when the Committee orders a resumption of play.
 The klaxon will sound TWO SHORT NOTES to indicate the resumption of play.
 Play must be resumed from where it was discontinued.

 Penalty for breach of RULE 6–8b is DISQUALIFICATION.